RajatKGupta/fMRI_BrainDancer/README.md

 </p>

-## To denoise for scanner-induced variance, follow the steps below (Jupyter Notebooks are preferred and best for visual inspection during the analysis):
+## To denoise fMRI data from scanner-induced variance, follow the steps below (Jupyter Notebooks are preferred for the analysis):
 1) Run Example_TimeSeriesExtraction.ipynb: This file provides a skeleton code for generating the ground-truth data and extracts the voxel time-series from fMRI output.
 Needs phantom-log file obtained from your BrainDancer device, slice-acquistion order of your acquistion protocol in csv format, and INU-corrected fMRI measurement in nifti format.<br/> <br/>
-*Visual inspection and decision making when running extract_ts_phantom.ipynb*
+*Visual inspection and decision making when running Example_TimeSeriesExtraction.ipynb*
 ![BrainDancer](https://github.com/RajatKGupta/fMRI_BrainDancer/blob/master/assets/slices.png)

-*After slice selection, if you observe no contours for a slice - the default threshold being used is too high for your dataset.
+*After slice selection, if you observe no contours for a slice - the default threshold being used is incorrect for your dataset.
 The program will prompt you to enter a new threshold.*
 ![BrainDancer](https://github.com/RajatKGupta/fMRI_BrainDancer/blob/master/assets/thresholding.png)

 2) Run Example_TrainingCNN.ipynb: This implements training of CNN for learning noise characteristics.
 It requires three nifti files that were generated in step 1 output (measured fMRI data, ground-truth data and masks).